At Ventive, we prefer ReactNative (RN), an open-source framework for developing mobile applications for iOS and Android rapidly.

 (i * r = c)

-Hoping to build an application for $500K or less?
-Really love .NET?
+Hoping to build a mobile app for $500K or less?
+But you really love .NET?

 On the other end of the spectrum is choosing underpowered solutions that seem cost-effective at first, but fail when required to scale.
 With the many technologies and content management systems (CMSs) available, it's tempting to misuse a framework for rapid product delivery.